jmw182/dragonfly/README.md

 ## Prerequisites

 Bare minimum requirement is that you have a C++ compiler installed.
 On linux, you also need to have qt4-qmake installed (in a future release, this requirement will be eliminated).
-If you’d like to have support for other languages, see below further requirements:
+If you'd like to have support for other languages, see below further requirements:

 #### Python